JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

 The developed algorithm of RHL consist of below steps.

-begin{itemize}

-    \item Loading and normalizing data
+    * Loading and normalizing data

-    \item Representation learning using Convolutional Auto-Encoder (CAE)
+    * Representation learning using Convolutional Auto-Encoder (CAE)

-    \item Demonstration and evaluation of representation learning using human vision and UMAP
+    * Demonstration and evaluation of representation learning using human vision and UMAP

-    \item Initial training of the random forest classifier
+    * Initial training of the random forest classifier

-    \item Uncertainty sampling, and classifying samples (with no uncertainty in category) in data stream
+    * Uncertainty sampling, and classifying samples (with no uncertainty in category) in data stream

-    \item Performance evaluation
+    * Performance evaluation

-\end{itemize}

 We will discuss each step of RHL and present Python cods in detail in later sections